mematron/Minuet/README.md

 ### Precognitive Launch Detection

-Watches for target processes appearing in the process table (`npm`, `python`, `blender`, `steam`, `ffmpeg`, `cargo`, game executables, etc.) and pre-emptively locks the performance governor *before* telemetry spikes — eliminating the 30-second spin-up latency window where the machine thrashes before the agent can respond.
+Watches for target processes appearing in the process table (`npm`, `python`, `blender`, `steam`, `ffmpeg`, `cargo`, game executables, etc.) and pre-emptively locks the performance governor *before* telemetry spikes, eliminating the 30-second spin-up latency window where the machine thrashes before the agent can respond.

 ### IRQ Storm Detection